Spectral Analysis and Dirichlet Forms on Barlow-Evans Fractals: Definitions

-\begin{defn} Let $F_0$ be a locally compact second-countable Hausdorff space with a $\sigma-$finite Borel measure $\mF 0$.
-In addition we assume there is a sequence of compact second-countable Hausdorff spaces $G_i$ for $i\geqslant0$ with Borel probability measures $\mG{i}$.
+Let $F_0$ be a locally compact, second-countable, Hausdorff space with a $\sigma-$finite Borel measure $\mF0$.
+In addition we assume there is a sequence of compact, second-countable, Hausdorff spaces $G_i$ for $i \ge 1$ with Borel probability measures $\mG{i}$.
+The measures $\mF0$ and $\mG{i}$ are all assumed to be Radon measures with full support.